‘He was absolutely wonderful’: Fatal construction accident in Chili shakes community

 For people who knew him, like Iacovangelo, Fallone is remembered as someone with an endless stream of ideas; someone who wanted to serve his community.

 “One of those people that have a view towards what could be,” said Iacovangelo.
-“Absolutley great visionary.”
+“Absolutely great visionary.”

 Fallone was also a member of Rochester Home Builder’s Association.
 The CEO Rick Herman tells News 8 he comes from a whole family of builders — his father, brother, cousin.
 Fallone also owned a dental practice in Rochester, and a hotel and restaurant, called “The Inn on Broadway”.